Web3-Builders-Alliance/Flarnrules-CW-Q1-2023/capstone/sentry_nodes/quick_start.md

 ![a screenshot of a terminal read out indicating code that compiles and tests that pass](media/verify_wasmd.png)

+Then you need to build a contract, and then test to see if that contract was built correctly.

+The contract will go into your Target directory and be saved as a .wasm file, which means it's all packaged up and could be ready to be deployed.

+`cosmwasm-check ./target/wasm32-unknown-unknown/release/cw1_whitelist.wasm`

 ## 2 Testnet setup

 We will be using the CosmWasm test net malaga-420, which is the generic CosmWasm test net.